 For optimum storage keep in a cool, dry, dark place at temperatures below 60 degrees F or 15 degrees C. Dried foods should be good for up to 12 months depending on storage conditions.
 Vacuum sealing dehydrated fruits, vegetables and herbs will extend the shelf life for up to 10 years.
 The vacuum seal prevents oxygen from entering.

-While I have pickled various vegetables over the year: cucumbers, beets and carrots, it seems our family are not big pickle fans so I haven’t kept it up.
+6. PICKLING OR FERMENTING While I have pickled various vegetables over the year: cucumbers, beets and carrots, it seems our family are not big pickle fans so I haven’t kept it up.

 We are however, big SAUERKRAUT fans.
 I like to make a batch of sauerkraut in the late fall – November for the winter.

-Freeze drying is a relatively new option in home preserving.
-Commercially, its been on the market for 40+ years, but a little hard to find.
-Since the year 2000 its been increasingly more available.
+7. FREEZE DRYING Freeze drying is a relatively new option in home preserving.
+Commercially, its been on the market for 40+ years, but quality was a little hard to find.
+Since the year 2000 it became increasingly more available for purchase, but as with most things, the quality varied greatly.

-When freeze drying at home, you must have sufficient freezer space to freeze your food in a flat surface layer so that once frozen, the food can be transferred the freeze dryer.
-Everything will take different times, but to give you an idea of what to expect, blueberries will take approximately 30 hours – up to 40 hours to completely dry.
+The process is two step: Step 1 is to FREEZE, and step 2 is to remove all remaining moisture WITHOUT thawing.
+The key to the highest nutritional quality is – how fast can one get it from field to freezer? and how fast can one freeze it?
+When freeze drying at home, you must have sufficient freezer space to freeze your food in a flat surface layer so that once frozen, the food can be transferred to the freeze dryer.
+Everything will take different times, but to give you an idea of what to expect, blueberries will take approximately 30-40 hours to completely dry.
 Because blueberries (and other berries like them) have a protective skin on them, each berry must be punctured.
 If you don’t do that, the outer skin will dry, sealing in the moisture – exactly what you don’t want!
-Once they’re completely finished it is imperative that you get them sealed in an oxygen free storage container as soon as possible because they will absorb moisture from the air.
+Once they’re completely finished it is imperative that you get them sealed in an oxygen free storage container as soon as possible because they will begin absorbing moisture from the air.

-Commercially, the process is the same – 1) Freeze, and 2) remove all remaining moisture without thawing through a vacuum like process called sublimation.
+Commercially, the process is the same: Freeze, and remove all remaining moisture without thawing, through a vacuum like process called sublimation.
 There are many companies that freeze dry, and I have noticed that not all are the same in their commitment to quality.
-Again, like for home freeze drying, the key to quality is – how fast can you get it from filed to freezer? and how fast can you freeze it?
-I have tried many different brands and finally settled on THRIVE LIFE as my brand of choice.
-There are several reasons for this – all of them relating to their unwavering commitment to quality.
+Again, like for home freeze drying, the key to quality is – how fast can one get it from field to freezer?
+Over the years, I have tried many different brands of commercially freeze dried food, and finally settled on THRIVE LIFE as my brand of choice.
+There were several reasons for this – all of them relating to their unwavering commitment to quality.
+Sadly, in 2025 Thrive Life ceased selling to individual households.
+So the search for quality began again.

 – Preserving your ABC’s –